Kesrisinghpur: Demographics

 As of 2011 India census, Kesrisinghpur had a population of 14,020.
 Males constitute 52.76% of the population and females 47.24%.
 Kesrisinghpur has an average literacy rate of 62%, higher than the national average of 59.5%: male literacy is 69%, and female literacy is 53%.
 In Kesrisinghpur, 16% of the population is under 6 years of age.

 It is situated near the Punjab (state) border.
 It is located in the Cotton Belt area of India and the livelihood of most of the people residing in KesriSinghPur (KSP) is commission brokerage of grains and cotton and quite a lot of people are involved in agriculture.

 Transport and infrastructure

-The infrastructure of town is now much developing.
-Cemented roads are every where in kesrisinghpur.
+The infrastructure of town is now greatly developing.
+Cemented roads are everywhere in Kesrisinghpur.

 By Train - there is direct train from Delhi Sarai Rohilla railway station [DEE] to Kesrisinghpur.
 Train no 12455/56 Delhi Sarai Rohila [DEE] to Bikaner [BKN] superfast express and from Sri Ganganagar few passenger trains to Suratgarh goes via Kesrisinghpur.

+Developed townships-The town now has a completely developed township (CROWN CITY BY MRG GROUP) with 24hr water supply, underground sewer system, rain water harvesting system, parks, security guard, CCTV cameras, cc roads and shops.

+Education- The town has English medium schools like RISING SUN CONVENT SCHOOL, GOLDEN FOUNDATION PUBLIC SCHOOL for high quality education with ease of transport for nearby village children's in the heart of city near railway station and bus stand for easy access.